FG-Unofficial-Developers-Guild/High-Variance/README.md

 ## Notes
 - This extension does not change the graphical numbers displayed on the dice, only the results
 - Changes in rolls only apply to rolls that have an actor source.
-Rolls not rolled from a character sheet will not be moodified.
+Rolls not rolled from a character sheet will not be modified